 Each honouree artist is invited to select an emerging artist in their discipline who demonstrates the promise of the next generation.

 Honourees, emerging artists, and lifetime achievement recipients each receive a cash award.
 Those recognized in the Support of the Arts categories, including Philanthropy, Volunteerism, Business Support, and Arts Board Member of the Year, receive a non-cash award.

-The Mayor's Arts Awards are made possible with the generous support of these organizations who demonstrate a strong commitment to arts and culture in Vancouver:
+The 2017 Mayor's Arts Awards were made possible with the generous support of these organizations who demonstrate a strong commitment to arts and culture in Vancouver: